 Did you know that there are over 50 muscles in the face which, with the right technique, you can train in the same way you would tone your body.
 An alternative to skincare, which obviously works just with the skin’s surface, face yoga includes exercise and massage to tone, lift, strengthen and relax your facial muscles.
-When adopted into your daily routines, it can help to prevent lines, promote cell renewal, blood flow to all layers of the skin, boost collagen production, drain excess water/puffiness - all resulting in a brighter glow.
+When adopted into your daily routines, it can help to prevent lines, promote cell renewal, blood flow to all layers of the skin, boost collagen production, drain excess water/puffiness - all resulting in a brighter glow and beautiful skin.

 Face Yoga expert Daisy Guy shares some information with us - and if you’re looking for a good place to start check out both her IG profile @faceyogadaisy for tutorials, or her online course for a more thorough approach.
 Co-founder Rosie just did an IG live with Daisy, so you can find this on our Instagram here.